Orange-OpenSource/ods-android/CONTRIBUTING.md

 Please adhere to the [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-**Do not edit the `gh-pages` branch.** That branch is generated from the source files and is managed automatically by our continuous integration.

 Adhering to the following process is the best way to get your work included in the project:

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes: